-- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure the valves on the discharge manifold are open. - Disconnect the 1 1/2" discharge hose that went to the drill rig or reservoir tank, at the drill rig or reservoir, and securely fasten it, back into the mixing tank to recalculate the fluid. - Fill and rinse the tank with clear water and then start the motor and pump.
-By pumping clear water through the entire system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
+- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure both "Outlet" valves are open. - Disconnect the discharge hose that went to the drill rig or reservoir tank, at the drill rig or reservoir, and securely fasten it, back into the mixing tank to recirculate the fluid. - Fill and rinse the tank with clear water and then start the motor and pump.
+By pumping this water through the entire system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
 Open the hopper valve to drain, then close. - Switch off the motor and pump. - Drain the remaining water out of the tank and dispose of it according to local environmental approved practices. - Remove centrifugal pump front drain plug.
-Replace the plug when the pump is empty. - Make sure both valves on the discharge manifold and the wash wand valve are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
+Replace the plug when the pump is empty. - Make sure both "Outlet" valves and wash wand valve are open. - Remove filter / shear and clean as described in the maintenance section of this manual.

 DANGER NEVER ATTEMPT REPAIRS OR DISASSEMBLY without shutting off the engine / motor and disconnecting the power source.
 Serious personal injury will result.